01 of 05

 Although it might seem like a heavy bond will adhere better, it is not advisable if you will be sewing the edges.
 Heavy bond also will be stiff after it is melted.
-Heavyweight fusible web also is apt to ooze through lightweight fabric so it should be avoided unless a very heavy bond between the fabrics is required.
+Heavyweight fusible web also is apt to ooze through a lightweight fabric, so it should be avoided unless a very heavy bond between the fabrics is required.

-Lightweight bond is preferable when doing applique so that the fabric still moves and the sewing needle easily can penetrate the fabric.
+A lightweight bond is preferable when doing applique so that the fabric still moves and the sewing needle easily can penetrate the fabric.
 There are no-sew fusible options to join fabric as well.